MShoaei/GoBotClient/README.md

 # Other

-Go is a amazing and powerful programming language.
+Go is an amazing and powerful programming language.
 If you already haven't, check it out; https://golang.org/